asakasamo/Coding-Practice/readme.md

-My Coding Practice
+# My Coding Practice
----
-*aka "katas and stuff"*
-***

-This repo contains code I've written for practice.
-Most of it was written off the cuff, so you won't see much in terms of test files or sophisticated installation instructions.

-To see it work, just copy the code, paste it into your favorite IDE (or whatever setup you've got), and run it.

-### What is this repository for?

-This is a demonstration of what my "quick code" looks like.

-### Contribution guidelines
+This repo contains code I've written for practice (mostly my solutions to coding puzzles on Codewars).
+It's a good demonstration of what it looks like when I'm just coding on the fly - I didn't spend more than a day on any of the code here.

+The subfolders of the repo correspond to the language the code is written in (e.g. Java code is in the "Java" folder).

+### Feel free to comment!

-This is all "finished" code, but I'm open to any and all feedback.
+This is all "finished" code, but I'm open to any and all feedback!